Skip to Content

 The official rules of the Whole30 plan state that followers should not consume baked goods, junk foods, or treats with “approved” ingredients.
 However, they allow Lara Bars as part of the program.
 I will leave it to you to decide whether these energy bites, with the adjustments for Whole30, are strictly compliant.

-I believe they are as long as you don’t use them willy-nilly as a snack which defeats the purpose of the program.
+I believe they are as long as you don’t use them as a protein supplement rather than a snack, which defeats the purpose of the program.
 Generally, I use them as a part of a meal rather than between meals.

-If you love no bake energy bites as much as I do, try one of these easy recipes:
+If you love healthy snacks s as much as I do, try one of these easy Paleo recipes:

 Admin note: This post for almond butter balls first appeared on the blog in April of 2018.
 I have updated the post to add new photos, a printable recipe card, and a video for you to enjoy.